Find a Job You Really Want In

 Number of Employees: 166

-South Dakota properly ranks at No. 1 as being the least supportive state for black-owned businesses as it has the lowest percentage of black residents with a bachelor’s degree or higher in the U.S. Only 6% of black residents in the state have earned a bachelor’s degree.
-South Dakota only supports 33 black-owned businesses, which is also one of the lowest numbers in the country.
+South Dakota ranks as the least supportive state for black-owned businesses, with the lowest percentage of black residents holding a bachelor’s degree or higher in the U.S. Only 6% of black residents have achieved this educational milestone, and the state supports a mere 33 black-owned businesses.

 2. North Dakota